DF4IAH/avr_DF4IAH_10MHz_Bootloader/README.md

 - __VUSB__ This code helped me to have USB communication on an ATmega, that does not support USB communication on its own.
 All is done by interrupt software, many parts are assembly language based code.
 Due to this nature all code in the bootloader as well as the firmware are very sensitive to changes on the code.
-Only a very short interrupt time is allowed for the firmware avoiding the USB communication.
+Only a very short interrupt time is allowed for the firmware avoiding the USB communication to fade out.
 Find more about it: https://www.obdev.at/products/vusb/index.html

-- __xxx__ The xxx company reserves a valid USB address to be used by the community.
+- __Wouter van Ooijen__ That person has reserved a valid USB address to be used by the community.
-I like to thank for this, also. xxx
+I like to thank him, that I am a part of this open source development community.

-- __avrdude__ The base idea of the circuit as well as the bootloader code is reflected of the avrdude software and the AVR programmer, that is controlled by the avrdude software.
+- __USBasp__ The base idea of the circuit is a reflection of this AVR programmer device.
+The clou of it, it can communicate at the USB: http://www.fischl.de/usbasp/

+- __avrdude__ The bootloader code of avrdude gave ideas how to set-up a USB communication server.
+The avrdude software can be found, here: http://www.nongnu.org/avrdude/

 - __HF-Messzwerg__ When the author got in contact with the team of this device, he started to learn about SMD soldering and USB communication in relation with an ATmega.
-Communication done is with the help of an USB/serial converter, there.
+Communication done is with the help of an USB/serial converter, there: http://ukw-tagung.org/2016/preistraeger-2/

-I wish you a nice expirience with this product.
+I wish you a nice experience with this product.
 Fell free and enjoy it.

 Cheers